WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

-As shown in Figure \ref{fig:storyline_results}, the warm guided ensemble sustained the thermodynamic forcing, resulting in a mean peak intensification of +13.9\%, almost perfectly matching the theoretical Clausius-Clapeyron rate ($\sim$ 14\%).
-To compute the intensification, we average the differences of the peak precipitation pixels between control and warm world run over the target region ($49^{\circ}$-$52^{\circ}$N, $5.5^{\circ}$-$8.5^{\circ}$E) for all 50 ensemble members.
-Crucially, the warm free ablation run retained only 50.3\% of this intensification signal (+7.0\%), confirming the drift hypothesis.
-Without intervention, the model's learned prior effectively diffuses the initial state anomaly back towards the training climatology, leading to a significant underestimation of the intensification.
-The warm guided intensification occurred under almost perfect dynamical stationarity.
-For the 500 hPa geopotential height, we observe a structural similarity (SSIM) of $>0.98$ and zero-pixel displacement of the storm center, while synoptic wind speeds changed by less than 1\%.
+Crucially, the unconstrained warm free ablation run retained only 50.3\% of this signal (+7.0\%).
+Without active guidance, the model's learned prior effectively diffuses the initial state anomaly back toward its training climatology \citep{rackow2024robustness}, leading to a significant underestimation of the extreme event.
+Meanwhile, our guided framework maintains excellent structural stationarity: for the 500 hPa geopotential height, we observe a structural similarity (SSIM) of $>0.98$ and zero-pixel displacement of the storm center, while horizontal wind speeds changed by less than 1\%.

-Finally, our ensemble approach reveals the importance of tail risks.
-In the worst-case warming-guided realization (Member 48), we observed a local precipitation increasing by +56.9\% (+18.7 mm/d).
-The warm free run only produced an increase of +2 mm/d.
-This behavior aligns with literature finding that extreme precipitation events often exhibit Super-Clausius–Clapeyron scaling, exceeding the theoretical ($\sim$ 14\%) baseline, due to complex feedback loops \cite{berg2013strong}.
-By reinforcing the thermodynamic forcing with MMPS, our model captures the statistical signature of non-linear intensification, reproducing the skew towards extreme outliers for precipitation.
+Finally, while the ensemble mean aligns with theoretical expectations, the spatial response remains highly heterogeneous, which is consistent with observational findings \citep{traxl2021role}.
+Our generative ensemble approach reveals the importance of capturing these localized tail risks.
+In the worst-case guided realization (Member 48), we observed a local precipitation increase of +56.9\% (+18.7 mm/d), whereas the warm free run produced a maximum increase of only +2 mm/d.
+This behavior aligns with literature finding that localized extreme precipitation often exhibits Super-Clausius-Clapeyron scaling, exceeding the $\sim$14\% baseline due to complex non-linear feedbacks \citep{berg2013strong}.

-\section{Discussion and future work}
+\section{Discussion and Future Work}